evaesteban/IDD-Fa19-Lab4/README.md

 **a.
 Make a video of your proto puppet.**

+For this and the next question I directly plugged the device to the computer because there were not enough batteries, but the system will also work with a battery.

 [Link to Proto Puppet Video](Proto_Puppet_Muted.mp4)

 ## Part E. Make it your own

 **a.
 Make a video of your final design.**

+My final design consists of a day progress tracker.
+It is designed to be placed near a window.
+It uses a photocell to track the light progress during the day.
+When you wake up, the puppet's arms will be down indicating it is the start of the day.
+The arms will slowly go up as the light diminishes when you get to the late afternoon and evening part of the day.
+At night, when there is no light, the puppet's arms will be up, simulating a muscle stretch and a yawn and indicating in that way that it is time to sleep.
+The raised arms are celebrating that you completed the day and that it is time to get a good night's sleep.
+It is a twist on a light detecting system.
+For the video, I chose to use a lamp as a light and simulate darkness by covering the photocell up because recording a full 24-hour period with the device near the window would have been too long to post on Github.